Nitya-108/javascriptExercises/git.md

 - `git push -u origin main` - Pushes the created commit to the github repository
 - `git status`
     - Checks if the remote repository(on github) has any new commits
-    - Displays any files that have been modified/added/removed (Changes not staged for commits)
+    - Displays any files that have been modified/added/removed for the user to decide what to commit